spryker/spryker-docs/_drafts/oryx/orchestration/index.md

 template: concept-topic-template
 ---

-Any Oryx application starts with the application orchestration.
-It allows you to bootstrap and configure your application from reusable bits and pieces such as:
+An Oryx application starts with the application orchestration.
+It lets you bootstrap and configure your application from reusable bits and pieces, such as the following:

 - [Features](./app-feature.md)
 <!-- TODO: Link to components -->